harvard-itsecurity/docker-misp/README.md

 process after it has been used.

 # Contributions:
-@radder5 - RNG Tools and MISP Modules
+Conrad Crampton: conrad.crampton@secdata.com - @radder5 - RNG Tools and MISP Modules

 # Help/Questions/Comments:
 For help or more info, feel free to contact Ventz Petkov: ventz_petkov@harvard.edu